sebastianpgab/CarServiceMateApi/README.md

 - Manage clients, repairs, and cars
 - Organize workshop operations efficiently
 - Send SMS and email notifications for repairs and promotions
+- User login and registration with JWT
+- Assign user permissions

 ## Libraries Used